yehormironenko/notes/notes/Go/interview/Generics/generics.md

 In the PrintSlice function, `T` is a type parameter, and `any` is a type constraint.
 The any constraint is built into the language and allows any type to be used.

+### Real-World Use Cases
+Generics can be applied to a wide range of real-world use cases, such as:

+- Writing generic algorithms, like sorting, searching, or filtering
+- Creating generic data structures, like linked lists, trees, or queues
+- Developing reusable utility functions for error handling, logging, or caching

 ### Note
 -  Remove type arguments when calling the generic function Note that this isn’t always possible.
 For example, if you needed to call a generic function that had no arguments, you would need to include the type arguments in the function call.